The Strategic Use of Mirrors and Reflections for Stealth and Awareness

 Practical Techniques for Using Mirrors and Reflections

 Mastering reflection-based observation requires deliberate practice.
-Below are structured methods to integrate this skill into training.
+Below are structured methods to integrate this skill into training, progressing from beginner to advanced levels.

 Setting Up a Mirror Observation Station